siderolabs/terraform-provider-talos/docs/resources/machine.md

 - `drain_on_upgrade` (Boolean) Drain the node before rebooting during an upgrade, then uncordon after.
 Requires a healthy Kubernetes cluster.
 Use depends_on to sequence upgrades across nodes.
 - `endpoint` (String) The endpoint to use when connecting to the node.
 Defaults to node.
 - `image` (String) Talos installer image (e.g. `ghcr.io/siderolabs/installer:v1.9.0`).
 When set, upgrades if running version differs.
 When omitted, OS version is not managed.
+- `kubeconfig` (String, Sensitive) Kubeconfig used to drain and uncordon the node during upgrades.
+Required when drain_on_upgrade = true and image is set.
+Provide talos_cluster_kubeconfig.this.kubeconfig_raw.
+Use kubeconfig_wo when using ephemeral resources.
+- `kubeconfig_wo` (String, Sensitive, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Write-only variant of kubeconfig.
+Requires Terraform 1.11+.
 - `machine_configuration` (String, Sensitive) The machine configuration YAML to apply.
 Use machine_configuration_wo when using ephemeral resources.
 - `machine_configuration_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) Write-only variant of machine_configuration for use with ephemeral resources.
 Requires Terraform 1.11+.
 - `on_destroy` (Attributes) Actions to be taken on destroy, if *reset* is not set this is a no-op.